 The final screening assessment of ethyl carbamate concluded that this substance is harmful to human health and meets the criteria set out under paragraph 64(c) of CEPA 1999.
 Risks to human health will be managed under the Food and Drugs Act, therefore, no further action under CEPA 1999 is proposed.
 A proposed risk management approach document for ethyl carbamate was also released on this date for a 60-day public comment period.

 Information on mixed creosols (CAS RN 1319-77-3; phenol, methyl-) was gathered from industry and interested stakeholders through a mandatory survey Notice issued under section 71 of CEPA 1999.
-Stakeholders were also invited to complete a voluntary questionnaire.
-Further follow-ups were conducted, as required, to inform the final assessment.
+Stakeholders were also invited to complete a voluntary questionnaire to inform the final assessment.

 |Type of Response||Number of Submissions|